 - Matches or flint

 Want to make this trip the best trip ever?
-Then, grab this ultimate cabin camping checklist and start checking as you get ready for the great outdoors.
+Then grab this ultimate cabin camping checklist and start checking as you get ready for the great outdoors.

 There are two camps of people: those who prefer to camp in a hardshell camper of some type like a trailer or within RV Parks campground with better amenities like shower and bathroom, and those who prefer to pitch a tent and “rough it”.

 My family (and millions of others around the world) definitely fall in the latter camp, because we feel that tent camping is camping in its purest form.